 Table 7.1.1 Recommended maintenance of SR20.
-If possible the data analysis and cleaning (1 and 2) should be done on a daily basis.
+If possible the data analysis and cleaning (1 and 2) should be done on a daily basis (continued on next page).

-MI MINIMUM RECOMMENDED PYRANOMETER MAINTENANCE INTERVAL SUBJECT ACTION 1 1 week data analysis compare measured data to maximum possible / maximum expected irradiance and to other measurements nearby (redundant instruments).
-Also historical seasonal records can be used as a source for expected values.
+INTERVAL SUBJECT ANOMETER MAINTENANCE ACTION 1 1 week data analysis compare measured data to maximum possible / maximum expected irradiance and to other measurements nearby (redundant instruments).
+Also, historical seasonal records can be used as a source for expected values.
 Analyse night time signals.
 These signals may be negative (down to - 5 W/m2 on clear windless nights), due to zero offset a.
 In case of use with PV systems, compare daytime measurements to PV system output.
-Look for any patterns and events that deviate from what is normal or expected.
-2 2 weeks cleaning use a soft cloth to clean the dome of the instrument, persistent stains can be treated with soapy water or alcohol 3 6 months inspection inspect cable quality, inspect connectors, inspect mounting position, inspect cable, clean instrument, clean cable, inspect levelling, change instrument tilt in case this is out of specification, inspect mounting connection, inspect interior of dome for condensation 4 2 years desiccant replacement desiccant replacement (if applicable).
+Look for any patterns and events that deviate from what is normal or expected 2 2 weeks cleaning use a soft cloth to clean the dome of the instrument, persistent stains can be treated with soapy water or alcohol 3 6 months inspection inspect cable quality, inspect connectors, inspect mounting position, inspect cable, clean instrument, clean cable, inspect levelling, change instrument tilt in case this is out of specification, inspect mounting connection, inspect interior of dome for condensation 4 2 years desiccant replacement desiccant replacement (if applicable).
 Change in case the blue colour of the 40 % humidity indicator turns pink (indicating humidity), then replace desiccant.
 Coat the rubber of the cartridge with silicone grease or vaseline.
 Desiccant regeneration: heating in an oven at 70 °C for 1 to 2 hours.
-Humidity indicator regeneration: heating until blue at 70 °C 5 recalibration recalibration by side-by-side comparison to a higher standard instrument in the field according to ISO 9847 6 lifetime assessment judge if the instrument should be reliable for another 2 years, or if it should be replaced 7 6 years parts replacement if applicable / necessary replace the parts that are most exposed to weathering; cable, connector, desiccant holder, sun screen.
+Humidity indicator regeneration: heating until blue at 70 °C 5 recalibration recalibration according to ISO 9847.
+Typically during calibration desiccant is replaced.
+Ask the manufacturer for directions.
+Check that changes of sensitivity do not exceed instrument specifications of non-stability.
+Stability should be better than 0.5 % change per year for Class A instruments.
+At a calibration uncertainty of approximately 1 % this means that the first 3 years, changes of sensitivity of more than 2 % relative to the original sensitivity should be seen as exceptional.
+After 4 years an average of 0.5 % change per year can be seen as acceptable.
+6 lifetime assessment judge if the instrument should be reliable for another 2 years, or if it should be replaced 7 6 years parts replacement if applicable / necessary replace the parts that are most exposed to weathering; cable, connector, desiccant holder, sun screen and O-rings.
 NOTE: use Hukseflux approved parts only.
-8 internal inspection if applicable: open instrument and inspect / replace O-rings; dry internal cavity around the circuit board 9 recalibration recalibration by side-by-side comparison to a higher standard instrument indoors according to ISO 9847 or outdoors according to ISO9846
+8 internal inspection if applicable: open instrument and inspect / replace O-rings; dry internal cavity around the circuit board 9 recalibration recalibration by side-by-side comparison to a higher standard instrument indoors according to ISO 9847 or outdoors according to ISO 9846